tqloi/SWP391/README.md

+Set up Visual Studio, .NET 8.
+SQLSEVER and Git
+- Create folder and pull all code from Git
+- Open Group5_OLF_DB_final.sql by SQLSEVER, run queries to create database
+- Open OnlineLearning.sin by Visual Studio
-1. In Visual Studio, open appsetings.json, change the connect string.
+- Go to appsetings.json, change the connect string
-2. Open Package Manager Console, execute "update-database" command
-2. Open database.sql then execute commands to create the missing tables.
+- Click to run project